Strictly Come Dancing 2020 start time: Your guide as the show returns

 He added: “The reason I’m doing it, is to make my mum proud but all I did last year was make her even more disappointed.
 Let’s change that this year, can’t wait!!”

-Former boxer Nicola Adams will be part of the show’s first-ever same-sex pairing.
+Former boxer Nicola Adams is be part of the show’s first-ever same-sex pairing with her professional partner Katya Jones.

 The 36-year-old confirmed the news, after she was announced as the sixth celeb to join the show.